GianfrancoSozzani/UniGen/README.md

 ## My Contribution
 - Co-developed the internal messaging module as part of a team of three, implemented in ASP.NET MVC.
 - Designed and implemented dynamic routing, database-backed messaging features, and a responsive UI with Bootstrap and JavaScript enhancements.
-- Managed Git branching and pull requests to ensure smooth code integration.
+- Co-managed Git branching and pull requests to ensure smooth code integration.

 ## Features
 - User roles: Student, Teacher, Administrator